Kilt, Black Watch tartan

 Soon you’ll get accustomed to being kilted.
 Some people shall give you a second glance.
 Not because they do not like your kilt, but because it is different.
 After a few hours you probably should not want to ever wear pants again!
 Here you must be man enough, however.
 You cannot wear a kilt all the time, but

-be aware that a never-ending addiction might start the moment you try on a kilt.
+Be aware that a never-ending addiction might start the moment you try on a kilt.

 Kilt-wearing can be addictive

-This page was revised 2024, June 8.
+This page was revised 2025, February 11

 Next page